We stand with Ukraine to help keep people safe. Join us

 Commercial spyware can be difficult to detect without the help of third-party tools.
 It will hide itself completely if it doesn’t disguise itself as a legitimate application.

 If you’re wondering how to find hidden spy apps on Android, you can carry out a series of manual checks yourself.
+One of the most effective ways to secure your device is to check for hidden spy apps on Android regularly.
 Here’s what to look out for when searching for hidden spy apps on your phone:

 1. View programs you don’t recognize